 We appreciate your interest in using the Detroit Riverwalk to host your Run/Walk.
 Please read the content below to learn more about how you can apply to host a Run/Walk on the beautiful Detroit Riverwalk.
-Applications to host a 2023 Run/Walk event on the Detroit Riverwalk are avaiable by reading the language below and visiting the link at the end of this document.
-Date Requests must be completed by Friday, December 16th, 2022 and are now closed.
+The Date Request form to host a 2024 Run/Walk event on the Detroit Riverwalk are avaiable by reading the language below and visiting the link at the end of this document.
+Date Requests must be completed by Friday, December 1, 2023.
 We look forward to reviewing your request.

 Other events besides Run/Walk events are not permitted on the Detroit Riverwalk, this includes and is not limited to Weddings, non-conservancy sponsored private events, classes (fitness, tours, etc) not approved by DRFC or any gatherings over 50 people.

-How to submit a Run/Walk Application to the Detroit Riverfront Conservancy
+How to submit a Run/Walk Request to the Detroit Riverfront Conservancy

 The approval process is in two steps:

-1) Submit a Run/Walk Pre-Application Form by December 16, 2022.
-This application is now closed.
-This Pre-Application Form can be found at the bottom of this page and will help us determine whether your proposed Run/Walk is appropriate for the Riverwalk.
+1) Submit a Run/Walk Date Request Form by December 1, 2023.
+This Date Request Form can be found at the bottom of this page and will help us determine whether your proposed Run/Walk is appropriate for the Riverwalk.
 In this form, you will provide a description of your proposed Run/Walk, proposed date, estimated number of attendees, and more.
 You will also indicate your preferred Run/Walk route (outlined below).
 Please provide a clear and complete description as incomplete applications could delay the review process.
 These approval procedures are designed to facilitate organized activities, protecting and promoting the use of the Riverwalk by the public and respecting the interests of the owners of privately owned portions of the Riverwalk.